lisamoore13/About.../README.md

 # About this...
-The purpose of creating this profile is to help me succeed and continue to grow.
+The purpose of creating this profile is to help me succeed and continue to grow in Java among other things